-On May 11, 2015, the shareholders will vote on an amendment to the Company's Certificate of Incorporation to increase the authorized shares of common stock from 150,000,000 to 200,000,000.
-Our majority shareholder has advised us that it will vote in favor of the amendment; accordingly, we expect it to pass.
+On May 11, 2015, the shareholders approved an amendment to the Company's Certificate of Incorporation to increase the authorized shares of common stock from 150,000,000 to 200,000,000.

-Also on May 11, 2015, the shareholders will vote on a proposal to grant authority to the Board of Directors (the "Board") to potentially conduct a reverse stock split (the "Split"), if and when the Board determines it's in the best interests of the Company and its shareholders to do so.
-Additionally, it is proposed to grant authority to the Board to determine the specific ratio at which to conduct the Split, within the range of 1-for-4 to 1-for-7 based upon then-current market conditions, or to abandon the Split if the Board determines that it is not in the best interests of the Company and its shareholders.
+Also on May 11, 2015, the shareholders approved a proposal to grant authority to the Board of Directors (the "Board") to potentially conduct a reverse stock split (the "Split"), if and when the Board determines it is in the best interests of the Company and its shareholders to do so.
+Additionally, the Board was granted authority to determine the specific ratio at which to conduct the Split, within the range of 1-for-4 to 1-for-7 based upon then-current market conditions, or to abandon the Split if the Board determines that it is not in the best interests of the Company and its shareholders.
 This action will expedite the process and time frame for effecting the Split at some point in the future should the Board determine, at an appropriate time, to declare it.
-Our majority shareholder has advised us that it will vote in favor of the proposal; accordingly, we expect it to pass.

-Stock warrants - The Company has granted a 10-year warrant ("Kingstone Warrants") for 289,187 shares of common stock at an exercise price of \$4.30 per share to Brett Kingstone.
+Stock warrants - On September 9, 2005, the Company granted a 10-year warrant ("Kingstone Warrants") for 289,187 shares of common stock at an exercise price of \$4.30 per share to Brett Kingstone.
 Mr. Kingstone was the Chief Executive Officer of the Company until December 31, 2005 and was the Chairman of the Board of the Company until March 11, 2009.
-The warrant was granted on September 9, 2005.
+The Kingstone Warrants expired in September 2015.

-At March 31, 2015, the Company has reserved common stock for issuance in relation to the following:
+At September 30, 2015, the Company has reserved common stock for issuance in relation to the following:

-Employee stock options and restricted stock 1,158,881 Shares subject to warrants 289,187 Shares to be issued for acquisitions 8,035,822 Total reserved shares 9,483,890
+Employee stock options and restricted stock 2,703,353 Shares to be issued for acquisitions 4,926,004 Total reserved shares 7,629,357

-7. Preferred Stock
+7. Preferred Stock: